-Fly your companion for free through 2022 with these Southwest credit card offers
+Last chance to fly your companion for free through 2022 with these Southwest credit card offers

 The Southwest Priority personal card and the Southwest Performance Business card are where the big differences lie.

 With the Southwest Priority, the annual fee is significantly higher at $149 per year, but the benefits are enormously better.
-Not only do you earn 7,500 bonus points (worth $113) at each card anniversary, you’ll also receive a $100 travel credit every year and four upgraded boarding certificates annually.
-The $100 travel credit can be used toward any Southwest flight purchase — just pay for your flight or taxes on your Southwest card and you’ll receive a statement credit up to $100.
+Not only do you earn 7,500 bonus points (worth $113) at each card anniversary, you’ll also receive a $75 Southwest travel credit every year and four upgraded boarding certificates annually.
+The $75 travel credit can be used toward any Southwest flight purchase — just pay for your flight or taxes on your Southwest card and you’ll receive a statement credit up to $75.

 The Southwest Performance Business has the highest annual fee at $199 per year, but with this card, you’ll earn 9,000 bonus points (worth $145) at each card anniversary year, four upgraded boarding certificates annually, a Global Entry or TSA PreCheck fee credit and in-flight Wi-Fi credits.